 Our discussion paper on planning for a Just Transition can be accessed here.

-The Global Compact Network Australia is currently working with National Australia Bank (NAB) and University of Technology Sydney (UTS) on a substantial research project addressing the role of business and the financial sector as Australia transitions to a net zero carbon economy.
+The UN Global Compact Network Australia is currently working with National Australia Bank (NAB) and University of Technology Sydney (UTS) on a substantial research project addressing the role of business and the financial sector as Australia transitions to a net zero carbon economy.
 The results of this research will lead to a series of consultations and events.
 If you wish to take part or stay abreast of the work that is being carried out please contact: firstname.lastname@example.org.